 Stock option plans and securities based incentive systems

 A remuneration structure was introduced for selected senior management employees for the first time in financial year 2011, which includes a long-term, performance-based variable remuneration component in the form of virtual stock options that were converted into physical stock options during the IPO.
 In addition, a long-term, performance-based variable remuneration component based on the long-term incentive program (“LTIP”) of windeln.de SE was launched in financial year 2015.
-The performance-based variable remuneration component was extended in 2017.
+The performance-based variable remuneration component was extended in 2017 and adjusted to the amended strategy of the company in 2018.
 The details of this can be found in the notes to the consolidated financial statements of the windeln.de SE Group.

 Directors‘ Dealings and shareholdings of members of the management board and supervisory board

 Art.
 19 of the market abuse regulation (“Marktmissbrauchsverordnung”; “MAR”) requires key management personnel at windeln.de SE as well as closely related parties to announce any transactions with shares in windeln.de SE or related financial instruments within three business days.
-In 2016, no transactions were reported to windeln.de SE.
+In 2018, following transactions were reported to windeln.de SE: